HoloArchivists/fc2-live-dl/README.md

 - FC2 does not allow multiple connections to the same stream, so you can't watch in the browser while downloading.
 You can instead preview the file being downloaded using `mpv` or `vlc`.
 Alternatively, log in with an account on your browser.
 - Recording only starts from when you start the tool.
 This tool cannot "seek back" and record streams from the start.

+## Known issues

+- Tested to work under Linux.
+It should work on Windows, but no guarantees.
+If you're facing any issues on Windows, try running it under WSL.
+- autofc2 will freak out over a private/paid streams.